 Meanwhile, the toe box is comfortably spacious without being chunky and there’s plenty of room for even the hammiest of toes.

 Finally, a feature that I particularly liked was the elastic thread beneath the buckle.
 This allowed the straps to give a little so that they weren’t too tight.
 Yet they were still firm enough that I didn’t fall out.

 In fact, I found that I could use a shoe horn just to slip them on and off without ever needing to use the buckles.
 Presumably, this design feature was to prevent the leather straps from wearing too much over time.

-With regards to the sizing, I found that Beckett Simonon were very true to size and consistent across their models too.
+With regards to the sizing, I found that Beckett Simonon was very true to size and consistent across their models too.
 As a 42 EU, I usually sit somewhere between US 9 or 9.5.
-In this case, I found that the size 9 monk straps to be quite cosy indeed.
+In this case, I found the size 9 monk straps to be quite cozy indeed.

 Dress Code & Formality

 As hinted above, the Hoyt and Leonard monk straps offer very different levels of formality.
 While much of this is influenced by their respective colours, the designs also play an important role.

 Firstly, like Beckett Simonon’s Yates oxford, the monk straps are surprisingly versatile dress shoes.
 They can be worn with surprisingly casual clothing.
 Yet, they can be rendered formal enough for cocktail attire depending on their colour and design.

 Beckett Simonon Double Monk Strap Formality